nereagurru/CCformation/README.md

 ## SHARING/ACCESS Code

-The code will be made public ones the paper is public
+Upon acceptance, this code will be published as a formal release on Zenodo.

 ## FILE OVERVIEW